marciovz/expenseControl/README.md

 #### Use

-*Note: Your can develop your own interface or use other API`s request software*
+*Note: Your can develop your own interface or use other software to make the API requests*

 > Below we find example of accessing the API using curl commands